 While they do exist, you won’t find many bralettes on the market with a lot of padding.
 They are referred to as soft bras, which basically remove the original features which the typical bra consists of.

-Bralettes are usually unlined for maximum comfort, whereas bras tend to be lined for additional support.
-The lining also works to cover the nipple and prevent the cups from being see-through.
+Bralettes are usually unlined to maximize comfort, whereas bras tend to be lined for additional support.
+The lining found in bras also works to cover the nipple and prevent the cups from being see-through underneath sheer materials.

-Both bras and bralettes come in a range of materials.
-Bralettes are commonly made from more stretchy materials and soft fabrics like cotton and lace and mostly feature a seamless design.
+Both bras and bralettes are made from a variety of materials.
+Bralettes are commonly designed in a seamless design made from stretchy textiles and softer fabrics, such as cotton and lace.

-Bras are made from more sturdy materials such as nylon, polyester, and spandex.
-For more luxury lingerie, silk is used.
+Manufacturers create bras from more sturdy materials such as nylon, polyester, and spandex.
+For luxury lingerie, they may use an equally luxurious material, such as silk.

 Fashion and Style